About Us Contact Shop

 10. Be Kind With What You Say to Yourself

 I’ve struggled with self-hate since I was a kid.
+I always felt like I was a mess up.

 But something that suddenly helped me was this:

-I was quickly racked with guilt.
-The idea of saying the things I say to my current self to an innocent child helped to change my perspective.
+I started to visualize me saying these unkind words to my child self and was quickly racked with guilt.
+The idea of saying those things I say to my current self to an innocent child helped to change my perspective.

 If she didn’t deserve that hate and mistreatment, then neither do I right now.